The Hamburg Principles of Circular Design

 The genesis of the principles as a co-creative process

 The Circular Design Deep Dive event was organised within the project INTERFACER in collaboration with the Fab City Hamburg and the Design Zentrum Hamburg.
-The conference consisted of two evenings of lectures and audience discussions as well as four workshops and input sessions that took place during the day.
+The conference consisted of two evenings of lectures and audience discussions as well as four workshops, curated by Wolf Kühr and moderated by Michael Ziehl, and input sessions that took place during the day.
 During the three days (June 22 to 24, 2022), five principles for Circular Design were developed in a co-creative process.

 The principles were developed by numerous international experts, speakers and other participants of the CDDD.
 As a working aid, the organizers have developed 15 short theses on Circular Design based on suggestions from the speakers at the event.
 These were presented to the audience on the first evening and their feedback was obtained.
 Theses, feedback and the presentations of the speakers served as starting points for the exchange of content in the workshops.
 The original theses were discussed in numerous groups, deepened and partly brought together.